Millersg1/FaithFunnelsAI/replit.md

 ## Deployment Guide

+### Important: Development vs Production Security

+**Current Status (Development Mode):**
+- The development preview runs over HTTP and shows as "not secure" in the browser
+- This is normal Replit behavior for development mode

+**After Publishing:**
+- Replit automatically provides TLS/HTTPS with a secure padlock icon
+- Your site will be fully secure at `https://faithfunnelsai.replit.app`

 ### Publishing to Production

 Faith Funnels AI is ready for deployment on Replit.
 Follow these steps to publish: